tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 }
 ```

-`time`, `validators` and `totalVotingPower` are need to form the ABCI Evidence that we will come to later.
+`time`, `validators` and `totalVotingPower` are need to form the `abci.Evidence` that we send to the application layer.
+More in this to come later.

 #### Broadcasting and receiving evidence